 The research is focused from the very beginning on the development of the master thesis which has to have practical clinical relevance.
 Throughout the degree programme we aim to combine aspects of personal development and practical experience with critical theory-based reflection.... [-]

-The MMus (Orchestral Musician) degree course at The Royal Academy of Music, Aarhus, is a 2-year course during which students acquire specialist knowledge... [+]
+The MMUS Rhythmic Music Teacher degree course at The Royal Academy of Music, Aarhus, is a 2-year course during which students build upon the knowledge, skills... [+]